home-assistant/developers.home-assistant/docs/api/supervisor/endpoints.md

 | ----------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |
 | addon       | The slug for the addon, to get the slug you can call `/addons`, to call endpoints for the add-on calling the endpoints you can use `self`as the slug. |
 | application | The name of a application, call `/audio/info` to get the correct name                                                                                 |
+| registry    | A registry hostname defined in the container registry configuration, to get the hostname you can call `/docker/registries`
 | interface   | A valid interface name, example `eth0`, to get the interface name you can call `/network/info`                                                        |
 | service     | The service name for a service on the host.                                                                                                           |
 | snapshot    | A valid snapshot slug, example `skuwe823`, to get the slug you can call `/snapshots`                                                                  |